 Are you a person who doesn’t mind hundreds (or thousands) of unread emails in your inbox?
-Or do you prefer to keep your inbox pristine?
+Do you prefer to keep your inbox pristine?
 If you prefer it pristine, do you ever find it hard to keep that way?
 Me too.
+Do you know how to organize your email?

 I deleted over 4,000 emails last week.
 4,818 to be exact.